Latt{\`e}s maps and the interior of the bifurcation locus: Introduction

 \subsection{Main result}

 Dujardin asked in \cite{dm} if it was possible to find open sets of bifurcations near any Latt\`es map.
 In this article we give a partial answer to this question.
-Here is our main result : \begin{myTheo3} For every two-dimensional complex torus $\mathbb{T}$, there is an integer $d$ (depending on the torus $\mathbb{T}$) such that every Latt\`es map defined on $\mathbb{P}^{2}( \mathbb{C}) $ of degree $d'>d$ induced by an affine map on $\mathbb{T}$ is in the closure of the interior of the bifurcation locus in $\text{Hol}_{d'}$. \end{myTheo3} Let us remark that the degree $d$ is unknown (the situation here is similar to Buzzard's article \cite{bb1}).
-Moreover, $d$ depends on the torus $\mathbb{T}$.
+Here is our main result : \begin{myTheo3} For every two-dimensional complex torus $\mathbb{T}$, there is an integer $d$ (depending on the torus $\mathbb{T}$) such that every Latt\`es map defined on $\mathbb{P}^{2}( \mathbb{C}) $ of degree $d'>d$ induced by an affine map on $\mathbb{T}$ is in the closure of the interior of the bifurcation locus in $\mathrm{Hol}_{d'}$. \end{myTheo3} Let us point out the scarcity of tori which are associated to some Latt\`es example on $\mathbb{P}^{2}( \mathbb{C})$ (the classification is discussed in section 3).
+We also remark that the degree $d$ is unknown (the situation here is similar to Buzzard's article \cite{bb1}).
+Moreover, $d$ depends on the torus $\mathbb{T}$ (see subsection 1.3).
 This is due to the necessity of making only holomorphic perturbations.
-Let us also point out that it is always possible to find Latt\`es maps of arbitrarily high degree associated to a given torus $\mathbb{T}$ (see the remark after Proposition 3.1.6).
-As an immediate consequence of the theorem we get : \begin{coo} For every Latt\`es map $L$ of degree $d$, there is an integer $n(L)$ such that for every $n \ge n(L)$, the iterate $L^{n}$ is in the closure of the interior of the bifurcation locus in $\text{Hol}_{d^{n}}$. \end{coo}
+As a consequence of the theorem we get : \begin{coo} For every Latt\`es map $L$ of degree $d$, there is an integer $n(L)$ such that for every $n \ge n(L)$, the iterate $L^{n}$ is in the closure of the interior of the bifurcation locus in $\mathrm{Hol}_{d^{n}}$. \end{coo} The Theorem also implies that there are no open subsets of Latt\`es maps in the family of endomorphisms of $\mathbb{P}^{2}(\mathbb{C})$ (if one does not need to iterate).
+Indeed, for such an open set of Latt\`es maps, the Lyapunov exponents would be minimal (see \cite{duber}) and the sum of Lyapunov exponents would be pluriharmonic, but the Theorem implies that this set intersects open sets of bifurcations where the sum of Lyapunov exponents is not pluriharmonic (by \cite{du9}).